Report an Error

 NVIDIA GeForce FX 5500

 The GeForce FX 5500 was a graphics card by NVIDIA, launched in March 2004.
-Built on the 140 nm process, and based on the NV34 B1 graphics processor, the card supports DirectX 9.0a.
+Built on the 140 nm process, and based on the NV34 B1 graphics processor, in its FX 5500 variant, the card supports DirectX 9.0a.
 The NV34 B1 graphics processor is a relatively small chip with a die area of only 91 mm² and 45 million transistors.
 It features 4 pixel shaders and 1 vertex shaders, 4 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 64 MB DDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 230 MHz, memory is running at 100 MHz.

 Being a single-slot card, the NVIDIA GeForce FX 5500 does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce FX 5500 is connected to the rest of the system using an AGP 8x interface.